metabase/metabase/docs/data-modeling/metrics.md

 - Save metrics to [collections](../exploration-and-organization/collections.md).
 - Add metrics to [dashboards](../dashboards/introduction.md).
 - View metrics in the [data browser](../exploration-and-organization/exploration.md#browse-your-data).
+- Pick metrics as aggregation columns in the Summarize block when creating questions, modify them or combine.
-- Refer to metrics in questions.
+- [Pro](https://www.metabase.com/product/pro) and [Enterprise](https://www.metabase.com/product/enterprise) plans include the ability to mark metrics as verified.

 ### Metrics in the query builder

 When asking questions in the query builder, you can find metrics that your team created in the summarization section under **Common metrics**.
+You can pick multiple metrics and they will be calculated independently and joined automatically along the chosen dimensions.

 ![Common metrics](./images/common-metrics.png)

+You can also pick a metric as a data source when creating a new question.
+In the query builder it will be shown in the same way.
+If time dimension for this metric is defined it will be added as a grouping.
+You can change the groupings to break out the metric by other dimensions.

+**TODO** Picture of the entity picker with Metrics tab opened

+You can use custom expressions editor to combine multiple metrics or perform any calculations on top of them.

+**TODO** Picture like metrics-built-on-other-metrics.png but from the question editor

 ## Creating a metric